tamucybersec/gctf-2020/reversing/root-power/README.md

 ### chroot, systemd-nspawn-ing,  QEMU + autologin
 [Addison]

-*This section ended up not actually helping us solve the challenge and was done concurrently with others in this section.
-If you're just looking for the solution, head to "Pacman tells all"*

 Google provides us with a script to launch it with QEMU, but it needs a password we don't have!
 We recognised that we would need a root shell on the device, so to do so, we employed multiple tools.